 It has abundant flora and fauna.
 The forest is a tropical dense forest.
 According to Wikipedia, the forest is said to have five distinct forest types – Tropical evergreen, Semi-evergreen, Mixed-deciduous, Dry deciduous, and Thorn forests.

 As per the survey conducted by Government of Tamil Nadu in the year 2012, the forest had 10 Bengal tigers, 866 Indian elephants, 672 gaurs (Indian Bisons) and 27 leopards.
-It also has lots of deers, sloth bears and hyenas.
+It also has lots of deer, sloth bears and hyenas.

 According to the latest survey conducted in 2019, the forest has a population of 83 tigers and 110 leopards.

-Things to do in Satyamangalam Wildlife Sanctuary
+Things to do in Sathyamangalam Wildlife Sanctuary

-- There are only a few things to do in Satyamangalam town and the sanctuary.
+- There are only a few things to do in Sathyamangalam town and the sanctuary.
 There is one famous temple Bannari Amman Temple.
 It is located in Bannari.
 And very close to the temple is the Bhavanisagar Dam which is constructed on the Bannari River.

 - Apart from the above two famous spots, it is totally worth driving through this beautiful forest.
 The forest is lush green and is a delight to the eyes.

 - A jungle safari is a must when visiting any forest in South India.
-One can book the safari at Satyamangalam on their official website.
+One can book the safari at Sathyamangalam on their official website.
 The cost for safari varies and the cheapest is just INR 1000 per person.

-Satyamangalam Wildlife Sanctuary is a very beautiful forest.
+Sathyamangalam Wildlife Sanctuary is a very beautiful forest.
 I definitely would suggest visiting this place and staying here for at least 2 to 3 days.